Missouri Court of Appeals: Jurisdiction

 Therefore, if an appeal falls within one of these five categories, the appeal must go directly to the Missouri Supreme Court.
 If an appeal does not fall within one of these five categories, the Missouri Court of Appeals may hear the case.

 Opinions

 The Missouri court of appeals functions by issuing written judicial opinions.
-These opinions create precedent for future cases within each District's geographic region.
+These opinions create precedent for future cases within all of Missouri, not only within a district.

-These opinions are available to the public.
-The court publishes the opinions to its website when they are issued.
+Most of these opinions are available to the public.
+Aside from "memorandum opinions," the court publishes the opinions to its website when they are issued.

 Judges

 There are fourteen judges in the Eastern District, eleven judges in the Western District, and seven judges in the Southern District.
 Judges are selected via the Missouri Plan.
 Often, a district will have fewer judges than normal because of a vacancy, which occurs after a sitting judge leaves the Court and before a new judge can be appointed.

 Under the Constitution of Missouri, Court of Appeals judges must be at least 30 years old, licensed to practice law in Missouri, a United States citizen for at least 15 years, a qualified voter of the state for nine years preceding selection, and a resident of the appellate district in which the judge serves.
 Judges serve a term of twelve years, but may seek additional terms.
 Mandatory retirement age for judges is 70, after which a judge may elect to go on senior status.